 Ministry Practicum II expands upon the experiences gained in the introductory supervised ministry practicum.
 Students participate in practical ministry activities with a local church or other approved ministry setting.
 Supervised activities will be directly related to the student's chosen ministry field and are under the guidance of both a qualified professional mentor (On-Site Supervisor) and a qualified MINI Course Instructor.

-MINI 201 Vocation and Service (3)
+MINI 201 Principles and Methods of Teaching (3)